sdlambert/sdlambert.github.io/_posts/2015-03-15-an-overview-of-jekyll-the-static-blogging-platform.md

 ###How to Get Started

-In order to get Jekyll up and running, you'll need to [install Ruby][5] if you haven't already.
+In order to get Jekyll up and running, you'll need Linux, Unix or Mac OS X installed on your computer.
+(You can [install Jekyll on Windows][11], it just takes a bit more effort.)
+You will need to [install Ruby][5] and [Node][12] if you haven't already.
 From the command prompt simply enter the following commands:

 ~~~
 $ gem install jekyll